Overview of Configuration Management Controls for CMMC 2.0 Compliance

 Security Impact Analysis (CM.L2-3.4.4)

-Security impact analysis involves assessing potential security risks before making changes to systems, applications, or configurations.
+This control involves assessing potential security risks before making changes to systems, applications, or configurations.

 Access Restrictions for Change (CM.L2-3.4.5)